MAmaya1/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    Prop Types will type check properties passed to our components.
+Prop types protect us from mistakes by ensuring that we are passing the correct data type into as a prop.
+It is important to type check to make sure we are passing a component a string when it needs a string, and a number when it needs a number.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+    A life-cycle event is a method we call at a certain point in a component's execution that allow us to update the user interface and application states.
+For instance during our Mounting Phase we have our Constuctor, componentWillMount(), and render().
+Each one performs a specific task at a different point in the life cycle.

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+    A Higher Order Component allow to reuse component logic.
+We can pass other components into it as parameters, and process them conditionally such as displaying one component if a condition is met, or displaying another component if another condition is met.

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    External CSS:  Allows us to maintain separate stylesheets and import them as needed.
+    Reactstrap: Allows us to use a huge library of pre-built styles, and lets us import styled elements as needed quickly and efficiently.
+    Styled Components:  Styled components allow us to write CSS directly in our component's js file.
+We no longer need external stylesheets, and it allows our styles to travel with our components as we reuse them.
+Also, we are able to specify style properties which we can invoke as needed, such as setting up a primary color or other default style types.

 ## Project Setup